aalasfar/SuperMario/README.md

 * **Abdullah Alasfar**
   - 90455968
 * **Nathaniel Aponte**
-  - UCInetID
+  - UCInetID: Aponten
+  - UCI Student ID: 41858361

 ## Testing Specifications
 Name your specifications here:
 * What emulator shoule graders use?
 Example) Pixel 2
-* Should graders use an Android phone?
+* Should graders use an Android phone? :Recomended to use andriod phone for easier testing
 * Any other requirements?

 ## Functionalities